You don’t always have to be good at manipulating code to hack into secure systems. Being good at manipulating people can deliver the same results.

 Phishing Emails

 Phishing is the most common method of social engineering.
 The victim receives an email asking them to visit a website, open an attachment, or reset their password.
-Confidential data will then be stolen and used to access the victim’s account, or malware downloaded to their machine, giving the attacker free reign to carry our ransomware attacks, or other malicious actions.
+Confidential data is then stolen and used to access the victim’s account, or malware is downloaded to their machine, giving the attacker free rein to carry out ransomware attacks or other malicious actions.

 Spear Phishing Emails